arc-eng/cli/prompts/README.md

 ## What are Prompt Templates?

-Prompt templates in PR Pilot are a superset of [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/), with three special functions available:
+Prompt templates in Arcane Engine are a superset of [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/), with three special functions available:

 - `sh`: Execute shell commands and capture the output.